PerfectlySoft/Perfect-CRUD/README.md

 	let lastName: String
 	let phoneNumbers: [PhoneNumber]?
 }
-// SwORM usage begins by creating a database connection.
+// CRUD usage begins by creating a database connection.
 The inputs for connecting to a database will differ depending on your client library.
 // Create a `Database` object by providing a configuration.
 These examples will use SQLite for demonstration purposes. let db = Database(configuration: try SQLiteDatabaseConfiguration(testDBName))
 // Create the table if it hasn't been done already.